Care Bears: 2007 relaunch

 In mid-2008, 20th Century Fox Home Entertainment released two DVDs, Grizzle-y Adventures and Ups and Downs.
-These DVDs each contained two special DVD-exclusive episodes, which brought back Humans and the Care-O-Meter.
+These DVDs each contained two special DVD-exclusive episodes, which brought back humans and the Care-O-Meter.
 The latter also included a passing remark regarding the Forest of Feelings.
 Care-a-Lot Castle also reappeared in the educational video game Care Bears: Play Day, for the V-Smile Baby.

 On July 23, 2008, American Greetings announced that the Care Bears (along with Strawberry Shortcake and Sushi Pack) would be sold to Cookie Jar Entertainment in an acquisition due to take place on September 30, 2008.
 By April 2009, it was announced that Cookie Jar Entertainment had problems in financing the acquisition and that a French company called MoonScoop has also expressed interest in the franchise.
 The deadline for Cookie Jar's acquisition was April 30, and MoonScoop's attempt June 7.
 In mid-August 2009, MoonScoop sued American Greetings, claiming the latter backed out of the planned $95 million-dollar deal; AGC and Cookie Jar sued each other in the process as well.
 By late April 2010, the Cleveland company "won summary judgement on MoonScoop SAS' contract", as well as "promissory estoppel claims" in the case; MoonScoop filed for an appeal the following month.
 At the end of November, 2012, the U.S. District Court in Cleveland ruled in favor of American Greetings over MoonScoop.

-In late 2009, American Greetings announced that the Care Bears would be re-imagined with the launch of a new series, Care Power Team.
+In late 2009, American Greetings announced that the Care Bears would be reimagined with the launch of a new series, Care Power Team.
 This series would have the bears sport "enhanced belly badges", and see them taking on emergencies.
-Although such a series never occurred, the Care Power Team format was used for three new CGI-animated movies - Care Bears: To the Rescue.
-Care Bears: The Giving Festival, and Care Bears: Share Bear Shines, which were released in 2010 and 2011.
+Although such a series never occurred, the Care Power Team format was used for three new CGI-animated movies – Care Bears: To the Rescue, Care Bears: The Giving Festival, and Care Bears: Share Bear Shines, which were released in 2010 and 2011.

-In that same year, it was announced that the master rights to the toys for the Care Bears had changed hands from Play Along Toys to Hasbro.
+That same year, it was announced that the master rights to the Care Bears toys had changed hands from Play Along Toys to Hasbro.